HajerQara/SurfShop/README.md

     <br>2) At any time show the total number of surfboards of each size sold.
     <br>3) At any time show the total money made.
 <br>
-EDIT: Modified the code so that it it contains one size of surfboard (XXXS for squirrel surfing).
+EDIT: Modified the code so that it contains one size of surfboard (XXXS for squirrel surfing).